 Consumer statistics are hard to believe: 64% of young people, ages 13–24, actively seek out pornography weekly or more often.
 Porn sites receive more regular traffic than Netflix, Amazon, & Twitter combined each month and 35% of all internet downloads are porn-related.

 Further still, adults who seek treatment for pornography addiction almost always attest to exposure during childhood.
 Whether these adults are involved in multiple affairs, self-gratification, or prostitution, they usually share the experience of getting started years earlier with what seemed to be harmless magazines containing nude photographs.

 My point is this: if you have a teenager, he or she is a target for the pornography industry.
 Therefore, be observant of their behavior and prepared to take immediate action if pornography is discovered.
-If you discover evidence of porn usage—a phone bill, a book, a magazine, a video—don’t simply take the child’s word that it was a one-time experience.
+If you discover evidence of porn usage, don’t simply take the child’s word that it was a one-time experience.
 In most cases, it’s the tip of the iceberg.